Doyers Street

 Doyers Street is a 200 ft street in the Chinatown neighborhood of Manhattan in New York City.
 It is one block long with a sharp bend in the middle.
-The street runs south and then southeast from Pell Street to the intersection of Bowery, Chatham Square, and Division Street.
+The street runs south and then southeast from a terminus at Pell Street to the intersection of Bowery, Chatham Square, and Division Street.
 Doyers Street contains several restaurants, barber shops, and hair stylists, as well as the Chinatown branch of the United States Postal Service.
-The Nom Wah Tea Parlor opened at 13 Doyers Street in 1920, and is still in operation; other longstanding business include Ting's Gift Shop at 18 Doyers which opened in 1957.
+The Nom Wah Tea Parlor opened at 13 Doyers Street in 1920, and is still in operation.
+Longstanding business Ting's Gift Shop at 18 Doyers opened in 1957 and finally closed in mid-2024.

 Etymology

 The street is named for Hendrik Doyers, an 18th-century Dutch immigrant who bought the property facing the Bowery in 1791.
 He operated a distillery at 6 Doyers Street and the Plough and Harrow tavern near the corner with Bowery.

 Notable sites

 Doyers Street follows the old route of a stream.
-From 1893 to 1911, 5–7 Doyers Street was the site of the first Chinese language theater in New York City.
+From 1893 to 1911, 5–7 Doyers Street was the site of the first Chinese-language theater in New York City.
 The theater was converted into a rescue mission for the homeless.
 In 1903, the theater was the site of a fundraiser by the Chinese community for Jewish victims of a massacre in Kishinev.

 Nom Wah Tea Parlor, opened in 1920, is the oldest continuously running restaurant in Chinatown.
 The restaurant first opened at 15 Doyers Street and moved to 13 Doyers in 1968.

 Doyers Street, along with Pell Street, contains numerous barber shops and beauty salons.
 The barber shops attract customers, many of whom are Chinese, from as far away as Pennsylvania and Massachusetts.
 Doyers Street is also home to many speakeasies including Apotheke and Peachy's.